Dark matter direct detection from the single phonon to the nuclear recoil regime: Dynamic structure factor

 The incoherent approximation amounts to dropping the cross terms in ($\bfl\neq\bfl'$ or $d\neq d'$) from the sum in \eqref{eq:cohdef}, thus neglecting the interference between non-identical atoms.
 In other words, one approximates the coherent structure factor by

-This is a good approximation when the momentum transfer is larger than $2 \pi/a$ with $a$ the inter-particle spacing.
+The incoherent structure factor remains unchanged, and the total structure factor is then given by $S^\text{(tot)}(\bfq, \omega) \approx \sum_{\bfl}^{N} \sum_{d}^{\mathfrak{n}} \overline{f_{d}^2} \mathcal{C}_{\bfl d}$.
+In this work we will focus only on pure crystals with a single isotope for each type of atom, so that the total structure factor can be computed with \eqref{eq:inc-approx}.
+The incoherent approximation is expected to be a good approximation when the momentum transfer is larger than $2 \pi/a$ with $a$ the inter-particle spacing.
 Then the phase factors associated with the interference terms are expected to add up to a small correction compared to the $\bfl=\bfl', d=d'$ terms in the sum.
 For an argument justifying \eqref{eq:inc-approx} we refer to \cite{Schober2014,PhysRev.82.392}.

 For momentum transfers within the first Brillouin zone, single phonon scattering always dominates the inclusive scattering rate.
 It is however possible that the detector threshold is such that single phonon processes cannot be accessed but the double or multiphonon processes can.
 In this case the incoherent approximation cannot a priori be taken for granted.
 We nevertheless use it, but verify the results against our earlier two-phonon calculations \cite{Campbell-Deem:2019hdx} whenever possible (Sec.~\ref{sec:twophonon}), finding satisfactory agreement.
 The accuracy of the calculations in this part of phase space is however less well understood and further work is needed.